 Axis Powers and Leaders

 Much like in World War I, the Second World War involved different nations that were formed into groups, or alliances.
+But who were the Axis Powers and leaders?
+Which countries were part of the Axis?

 The Uniting of the Axis Powers